znation/trackio/README.md

 - **API compatible** with `wandb.init`, `wandb.log`, and `wandb.finish` (drop-in replacement: just use `trackio` instead of `wandb`)
 - Store logs in a Hugging Face Datasets-compatible format (Parquet)
 - Visualize experiments with a Gradio dashboard
 - *Local-first* design: dashboard runs locally by default.
-You can also host it on Spaces by changing a single parameter.
+You can also host it on Spaces by specifying a `space_id` parameter in `init`.
 - Everything here, including hosting on Spaces, is **free**!

 Trackio is designed to be lightweight (<500 lines of code total), not fully-featured.
 It is designed in a modular way so that developers can easily fork the repository and add functionality that they care about.